-Legislating to float the carbon price
+Legislating to float the carbon price - .PDF file.

 In what must rank as a near-record time from media statement to draft legislation, the Australian government this week released draft bills to accelerate its policy of floating the carbon price.
 This follows its announcements earlier this month that the current carbon scheme would shift from the current fixed-price regime to a floating price on 1 July 2014, one year earlier than planned.
 While mechanical in parts, the draft legislation includes the first written confirmation on a number of important policy elements.